Albion Community Centre

 24165 104 Ave, Maple Ridge

 The ACC is a 20,000 square foot, multi-use community centre co-located with c̓əsqənelə Elementary at 104 Avenue and 240 Street in Maple Ridge.
-We currently have select drop-in activities available and seasonal registered programs (scroll down to registration window)!
+We have awesome drop-in activities available and seasonal registered programs (scroll down to registration window)!

 How to Get Here